peregrinAI-tech/autoBerryPi/README.md

 ## What's Next?

-While we're proud of the strides we've made, the journey doesn't end here.
 Here's what's on the docket for future updates:

 - **Microphone Support**: We're looking to go hands-free by adding voice input capabilities.
 Imagine dictating commands to your Pi and watching it spring into action.
 - **Drive Repository Connection**: To streamline the workflow, we plan to connect the Pi to a drive repository.
 This way, every piece of code and every note gets backed up and accessible from anywhere.